 NO NAME OF LEGISLATION MANDATE 4.2.12 Promotion of Access to Information Act, 2000 (Act No. 2 of 2000) This Act gives effect to the constitutional right of access to any information held by the State and any information that is held by another person and that is required for the exercise or protection of any rights.
 4.2.13 Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000) This Act gives effect to the right to administrative action that is lawful, reasonable and procedurally fair and to the right to written reasons for administrative action as contemplated in section 33 of the Constitution of the Republic of South Africa, 1996; and to provide for matters incidental thereto.
 4.2.14 Public Finance Management Act, 1999 (Act No.1 of 1999) This Act allows for the regulation of financial management in the Department so as to ensure that all revenue, expenditure, assets and liabilities are managed efficiently and effectively and to provide for the responsibilities of persons entrusted with financial management in the Department.
 4.2.15 Public Service Act, 1994 (Act No. 103 of 1994) and Regulations This Act provides for the organisation and administration of the public service of the Republic, the regulation of the conditions of employment, terms of office, discipline, retirement and discharge of members of the public service.
-4.2.16 Road Traffic Management Corporation Act, 1999 (Act No. 20 of 1999) This Act was approved by Parliament and enacted in 1999 with the aim of establishing the Corporation to pool powers and resources and to eliminate the fragmentation of responsibilities for all aspects of road traffic management across the various levels of Government.
-It provides the Corporation with it's mandate, namely to in the public interest, aim for co-operative and co-ordinated strategic planning, regulation, facilitation and law enforcement in respect of road traffic matters by the national, provincial and local spheres of government and also allows for the collection of fees by the said Corporation to fund all the aforementioned initiatives, including the NaTIS.
-4.2.17 The Construction Industry Development Board Act, 2000 (Act No. 38 of 2000) This Act provides for implementation of an integrated strategy for the reconstruction, growth and development of the construction industry.
+4.2.16 Road Traffic Act, 1989 (Act No. 29 of 1989) This Act provides for road traffic matters which shall apply uniformly throughout the Republic of South Africa 4.2.17 Road Traffic Management Corporation Act, 1999 (Act No. 20 of 1999) This Act was approved by Parliament and enacted in 1999 with the aim of establishing the Corporation to pool powers and resources and to eliminate the fragmentation of responsibilities for all aspects of road traffic management across the various levels of Government.
+It provides the Corporation with it's mandate, namely to act in the public interest, aim for co-operative and co-ordinated strategic planning, regulation, facilitation and law enforcement in respect of road traffic matters by the national, provincial and local spheres of government and also allows for the collection of fees by the said Corporation to fund all the aforementioned initiatives, including the NaTIS.
+4.2.18 The Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996) This Constitution is the supreme law of the Republic; law or conduct inconsistent with it is invalid, and the obligations imposed by it must be fulfilled.
+4.2.19 The Construction Industry Development Board Act, 2000 (Act No. 38 of 2000) This Act provides for implementation of an integrated strategy for the reconstruction, growth and development of the construction industry.
+4.2.20 Urban Transport Act, 1977 (Act No. 78 of 1977) This Act promotes the planning and provision of adequate urban transport facilities; for the purpose to provide for the establishment of certain transport funds, metropolitan transport areas and metropolitan transport advisory boards and for the preparation and implementation of urban transport plans.